vanman110/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/ASA-Standard/LAB_02_migrate_to_asc.md

 ### Set up the config repository

-Azure Spring Apps Enterprise service provides an Application Configuration Service for the use of Spring apps.
+Azure Spring Apps service provides a config server for the use of Spring apps.
 As part of its setup, you need to link it to a git repo.
-The current configuration used by the Spring microservices resides in the [config folder of the GitHub repository of this lab](https://github.com/MicrosoftLearning/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/tree/MicrosoftLearning/master/config).
+The current configuration used by the Spring microservices resides in the [config folder of the GitHub repository of this lab](https://github.com/MicrosoftLearning/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/tree/master/config).
 You will need to create your own private git repo in this exercise, since, in one of its steps, you will be changing some of the configuration settings.

 As part of the setup process, you need to create a Personal Access Token (PAT) in your GitHub repo and make it available to the Application Configuration Service.
 It is important that you make note of the PAT after it has been created.